aneesh-dev/PHP-CRUD/README.md

 # Employee Management System - PHP CRUD

-Instruction for running the project:
+Instructions for running the project:

 1. Download the .zip file
 2. Extract the file and paste it inside the root directory [eg: C:\xampp\htdocs]